brianglass/anastasis/files/weekday_vespers1.md

 Assent to the prayers of your suppliants, Pure Virgin, and grant us springs of tears, that we may wash away the stains of our offences, O All-blameless, and quench the flame of everlasting and most bitter fire.
 For you fulfil the requests of those who with their whole heart call on you, the Mother of the Master.

-Storm-tossed by a tempest of contrary thoughts and by life’s waves, borne hither and thither by disordered spirits of the dread ruler of this world,<a href="#_ftn19" id="_ftnref19"><span class="MsoFootnoteReference" style="mso-special-character: footnote; mso-bidi-font-size: 10.0pt">[19]</span></a> I cry to you, O Virgin, ‘Hasten to rescue me from the dangers that hold me fast’, so that with a thankful heart I may proclaim your mighty deeds to all the faithful, O Full of God’s grace.
+Storm-tossed by a tempest of contrary thoughts and by life’s waves, borne hither and thither by disordered spirits of the dread ruler of this world,<a href="#_ftn19" id="_ftnref19">[19]</a> I cry to you, O Virgin, ‘Hasten to rescue me from the dangers that hold me fast’, so that with a thankful heart I may proclaim your mighty deeds to all the faithful, O Full of God’s grace.

 Pure Sovereign Lady, see my weakness and the misery of my wretched soul and the affliction of my heart, and scatter the counsels of invisible foes, who assail me and make fearful war on me.
 For you, who gave birth to God, can grant redemption to those in mortal dangers.

 <span style="color:red">Aposticha of the Cross.</span>

-Save me, Christ Saviour, by the power of the Cross, who saved Peter in the sea,<a href="#_ftn20" id="_ftnref20"><span class="MsoFootnoteReference" style="mso-special-character: footnote; mso-bidi-font-size: 10.0pt">[20]</span></a> and have mercy on me, O God.
+Save me, Christ Saviour, by the power of the Cross, who saved Peter in the sea,<a href="#_ftn20" id="_ftnref20">[20]</a> and have mercy on me, O God.

-You have revealed the Tree of your Cross as a tree of life,<a href="#_ftn21" id="_ftnref21"><span class="MsoFootnoteReference" style="mso-special-character: footnote; mso-bidi-font-size: 10.0pt">[21]</span></a> Christ our God, to us who believe in you; and through it you destroyed the one who held the might of death and made us, who had been slain by sin, alive.
+You have revealed the Tree of your Cross as a tree of life,<a href="#_ftn21" id="_ftnref21">[21]</a> Christ our God, to us who believe in you; and through it you destroyed the one who held the might of death and made us, who had been slain by sin, alive.
 And so we cry to you: Benefactor of all, Lord, glory to you.

 <span style="color:red">Of the Martyrs.</span>